 Organized STEM instruction in coding, math, and robotics for 2nd-4th graders and reached 250+ students.

-Co-Founder & CTO (September 2024 - Current).
+Co-Founder & CTO (September 2024 - October 2025).

 Led a 15-member web team and coordinated policy changes through executive council work.